 - The impact on the market for the original.

 When an educator makes 12 copies of a newspaper article for their class, this is unlikely to have a large impact on the market for the New York Times.
-The same educator might want to exercise more caution when distributing a copyrighted article in an open course they create because of the fourth factor: since open educational resources are available to everyone, sharing copyrighted content widely could impact the market.
+The same educator might want to exercise more caution when distributing a copyrighted article in an open course they create because of the fourth factor: since your open course is available to everyone, sharing copyrighted content widely could impact the market.

 When possible, it’s best to find a replacement for copyrighted materials when creating open educational resources.
 Find a similar article that’s open access, link to the article rather than reproducing it, or include a citation rather than the full text.
 If you want to use a copyrighted image, see if there’s a similar one that has a Creative Commons license, or make your own!
 This may seem like a lot of work, but it protects you and your institution, and it will also make your open educational resources more useful to others down the line.